-If you have a Small Claims Case Worth more than $10,000, you need to hire an attorney to take it to a Spragueville, IA small claims court.
+If you have a Small Claims Case Worth more than $10,000, you need to hire an expert to take it to a Spragueville, IA small claims court.

 How Long Do I Have To File A Small Claims Case in Spragueville, IA?

-Do not wait to file your small claims court lawsuit.
-After an incident occurs, you only have a set period of time to file your lawsuit.
-If the defendant lives or resides in Spragueville, IA county, he must serve the Small Claims Lawsuit on the defendant at least 15 days before the hearing.
+Do not wait to file your small claims in court.
+After an incident occurs, you only have a set period of time to file your claims.
+If the defendant lives or resides in Spragueville, IA county, he must serve the Small Claims Court on the defendant at least 15 days before the hearing.
 If they live outside of Spragueville, IA county you must serve the defendant at least 20 days before the hearing.

 How Much Can You Sue For in Spragueville, IA Small Claims Court?

 This is also known as the "small claims limit."
 In Spragueville, IA Small Claims: